Welcome DECA Parents!

 Presentation Events involve taking an exam related to the event and then presenting information on a specific topic to a judge.

 Written Events involve students working individually, in a team, or in group of 3 to write a manual.
-Manuals vary from chapter projects to promotion plans to business plans.
-After preparing a manual, students present their project to judges at State Competition.
+Manuals vary from chapter projects to integrated marketing plans to full business plans.
+After preparing a manual, students present their project to the judges.

 To learn more about the various events, please visit the DECA Competitive Events Web Page.